-Withdrawal from a specific graduate course may be accomplished no later than the published date for each term.
+Withdrawal from a specific graduate courses may be accomplished no later than the published date for each term.
 If withdrawal from the course is accomplished in such a manner, a grade of W will be recorded for that course.
 After that date, the student will receive the earned grade in the course.

-Full withdrawal from graduate studies at Florida Southern College during a semester or term may be accomplished no later than one week prior to the last day of classes.
-If the withdrawal is accomplished in such a manner, grades of W will be recorded for all courses.
 If a student withdraws from the graduate program, that student must make application for readmission.
 See the section on Readmission of Former Students earlier in this Catalog.